-I love hand drawn illustrations and today I am sharing how to color these in using a Blending pen.
+I love hand drawn illustrations and today I am sharing how to color these in using the Tombow Blending pen.
 I also share 6 reasons why I love the Blending pen for my coloring.

 If you want to color along with me, scroll down to the bottom of this post to grab the FREE PRINTABLE of this ‘Do your own thing Flamingo’ illustration!

 Affiliate links have been used through out this post.
 Read more here.